HALA Hannover Desk Lamp 1464

 Manufacturer: HALA – Hannoversche Lampenfabrik GmbH, Wehrkamp – Richter & Co, Wilhelmstraße 5a, Helmkestraße 8, Hannover, Germany.

-Other versions: Also made in off-white.
-Before the war, in a catalog from 1937, this lamp was numbered as lamp model 1464.
+Other versions: The Hala Hannover desk lamp 1464 exists also in off-white.
+Before the war, in a catalogue from 1937, this lamp was numbered as lamp model 1464.
 Later it became 703, probably after World War II, as you can see on the publicity below.
-This lamp can also be used as a wall lamp.
+This working or table lamp can also be used as a wall lamp.
 The bigger model 704 is 45 cm (17.71) high.

 This lamp has a different joint on the lampshade.
 Probably this lamp is an early version or it has another number.